Being Called to the Monastic Way of Life

-A vocation directress can help you sort through questions you have about religious life and vocations.
-She will also be able to suggest how to discern.
+Becoming a Benedictine Sister begins with a vocation directress.
+Serving as your guide, she will: answer any questions you might have about religious life and vocations, clearly communicate the difference between sisters and nuns, and offer suggestions on how to discern.
 The best advice is for you to pray, to listen, and to be open to God’s urgings in your life.

-Spiritual direction: A spiritual director may help you to continue to discern more deeply your call to religious life.
+In addition to working with a vocation directress, a spiritual director may help you to continue to discern more deeply your call to religious life.
 A spiritual director is trained to listen to and support people in their spiritual journey.
-It is important in your discernment process to have someone to accompany you on your journey.
+It is important in your vocation discernment process to have someone to accompany you on your journey.

-Consider a calling to the Missionary Benedictine Sisters way of life if you meet the following:
+Consider a calling to the Missionary Benedictine Sisters way of life if you are:

-~A baptized Roman Catholic who have completed the sacraments of Reconciliation, Eucharist, and Confirmation
+- A baptized Roman Catholic who has completed the sacraments of Reconciliation, Eucharist, and Confirmation.

-~If you are a convert to Catholicism, you should have been in the church for at least 2 years
+- A convert to Catholicism who has been in the church for at least two years.

-~Open to being missioned to one of other priories in our international congregation
+- Open to being missioned to one of the other priories in our international congregation.

-For more information about vocations or discernment contact:
+For more information about becoming a Missionary Benedictine Sister or vocation discernment, contact: